JonathanVengadasalam/AlphaZero-Artificial-Intelligence/README.md

 3. The module [manager/functions.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/manager/functions.py) gives to the user functions to collect data and results by playing several game ai versus ai (function : `run.selfplay`).
 The data is used to the machine learning and the results is used to test the network performance.

 ## Machine Learning :
 The network model is builded with the module [neural_network_models/modelBuilder.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/neural_network_models/modelBuilder.py).
 I build a deep convolutional neural network with 8 residual layers and each convolution has 64 filters with a kernel size of 2.
+The model try to predict the policy and the value from the game actual and 5 previous positions and the player who just moved.

 I train the network in 2 steps.
 The main functions are in the [run.py](https://github.com/JonathanVengadasalam/AlphaZero-Artificial-Intelligence/blob/master/run.py).